HuanLab/JPA/README.md

 # Part 8: CAMERA Annotation

-Additionally, before the alignment, users can use CAMERA to identify adduct and isotope relationships in the feature table.
+Optionally, before the alignment, users can use CAMERA to identify adduct and isotope relationships in the feature table.
 Note: CAMERA annotation can ONLY be used for single-sample `JPA` analysis.